-In other WordPress themes, you need to browse the control panel and find the option “Analytics” or “tracking codes”, it’s easy to install and set up as the above example.
+In other WordPress themes, you need to browse the control panel and find the option “Analytics” or “tracking codes”, it’s easy to install and set up, as in the above example.

 Installing Analytics code with a Plugin

 The easiest way to add your tracking code is by installing a plugin called Insert Headers and Footers.
-Just activate that plugin, and click its link in the left menu, under “settings” as the following screenshot.
+Just activate that plugin, and click its link in the left menu, under “settings,” as in the following screenshot.

 Don’t leave the page before clicking the “Save” button.
-This easy method works with all the themes and it’s safe, I don’t recommend to use the classic method, by inserting the code into the “head” section in your theme, it’s only required if you’re not using WordPress.
+This easy method works with all themes, and it’s safe; I don’t recommend using the classic method, by inserting the code into the “head” section in your theme; it’s only required if you’re not using WordPress.

 Editing the theme can risk your blog functions if you’re a newbie.
 So, use the above plugin, and it’s done.

 Please remember that your site analytics will be available in the next 12 to 24 hours in general.
-The statistics changes per 24 hours, however, you can see how many visitors are online in your blog or website, by clicking the “Reporting” tab on your Google Analytics dashboard.
-Then, “Real Time” and “Overview” as the following example.
+The statistics change per 24 hours; however, you can see how many visitors are online on your blog or website, by clicking the “Reporting” tab on your Google Analytics dashboard.
+Then, “Real Time” and “Overview” as the following examples.